JustinBustamante/Data_Science-Journey/Beginner_Projects/Product Bundle Identification/README.md

 Optimal Cluster Number: The code includes the determination of the optimal number of clusters based on clustering tendency and silhouette analysis.

-Usage
-Load the dataset using read.csv.

-Use the perform_clustering function to perform clustering and visualize results.
-You can specify the dataset and the desired number of clusters (k).

-Adjust the k value to experiment with different numbers of clusters.

-Analyze the visualizations and clustering results to gain insights from your data.